CacheGuard-OS

 web and

-rweb modes to restrict the Web browsing and/or the access to reverse websites to authenticated users only.
-By activating the Web authentication mode, explicit users of the Web proxy in forwarding/browsing mode (
+rweb modes to restrict Web browsing and/or access to reverse websites to authenticated users only.
+By activating Web authentication mode, explicit users of the Web proxy in forwarding/browsing mode (

 web mode) and/or external users of reverse websites in reverse mode (

-rweb mode) are requested to authenticate before being allowed to connect to CacheGuard appliance.
-CacheGuard appliance suppots LDAP and Kerberos authentication modes that you can configure using the
+rweb mode) are required to authenticate before being allowed to connect to the CacheGuard appliance.
+The CacheGuard appliance supports LDAP and Kerberos authentication modes, which you can configure using the

 authenticate command.